Astra Resources

-This company is now known as Incept Holdings, registered in Hong Kong.
-Refer to companies House UK for further information.

-Astra Resources plc was dissolved in Jan 2019

 T-Steel

 The firm's largest asset is its 45% share in the intellectual property of T-Steel.
 The basic product is a combination of highly specialized processes and alloying technologies invented over 30 years ago in Hungary.
 The technology is based on the modification of the metallurgical properties of steel at a molecular level.
 The result is a product that Astra claims is stronger, less expensive, and uses less raw materials to make than conventional steel.
 As of February 2011, Astra Resources's 45% IP stake in the T-Steel technology was reported to be worth $2.01 billion euros.